Help for Families Newly Diagnosed with Type 1 Diabetes

 Coping with a Type 1 Diabetes Diagnosis Video

 Finding out your child has type 1 diabetes can be scary.
+Many people have had similar feelings after the diagnosis.
 See how 6 families coped with the diagnosis and learned to manage their kids’ diabetes.

 First, a few facts